-- The Campus Reopening Committee will also work closely with the Chancellery/COO's Office to coordinate with local health Departments, as needed, and other higher education institutions. - The College's signage plan is included in Attachment B: Signage Plan and a separate Reopening Communications Plan.
-Signs will be posted in high visibility areas inside and outside of each building (including common areas, restrooms, shared office spaces, classrooms, etc.). - o The signs will be used to communicate: - Reminders of proper hygiene, physical distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols; - Specific room or space occupancy limits, if applicable; and - Additional precautions that must be observed for unique spaces - Floor markings or barrier tape may be used where necessary to promote physical distancing.
-For more information on signage see Part 2, Section I.A.
-Physical Distancing and Part 2, Section I.B.
-Gatherings in Enclosed Spaces > Guidance for Specific Spaces. - The College will use email, social media, and other channels as appropriate to announce campus policies, as well as information about departmental plans and the campus-wide plan.
-This information will also be posted conspicuously on the website; the location online will be advertised on posters around the campus. - Public Safety personnel will be trained to assist with community adherence to campus policies and the campus reopening plan.
-This will include talking points/best practices for how to approach individuals who are not following with posted rules, and how to identify and record violations in line with appropriate reporting structures for staff, faculty, and students.
+- for staff, faculty, and students.
 In all rented spaces where the College operates, the designated person(s) will work with building management to help facilitate any building-wide communications. - The College will communicate that staff and faculty must inform Public Safety when they plan for essential visitors to enter the campus, and that they must gain approval in advance by submitting a request to CampusVisit@hostos.cuny.edu.
 Public Safety, working on behalf of the Coronavirus Campus Coordinator, must be provided with a log of expected visitors to coordinate screening, tracing, and cleaning & disinfecting processes.
-This will enable screening and tracing processes as described in Part 2, - Messaging will be guided by a focus on plain language, sensitivity to the realities of our campus population, and crisis-specific principles.
+This will enable screening and tracing processes as described in Part 2, Section III.A.
+Screening and Testing > Screening (e.g., third-party contractors). - Messaging will be guided by a focus on plain language, sensitivity to the realities of our campus population, and crisis-specific principles.
 See Appendix G: Reopening Communications Plan for additional details.